hungpham2511/hungpham2511.github.io/index.md

 Hello there!

 My name is *Hung Pham*.
-I am currently pursuing a phD degree at Nanyang Technological University in Singapore.
-My supervisor is [Dr. Quang-Cuong Pham][1].
+I am currently pursuing a phD degree at Nanyang Technological University in Singapore, under the supervision of [Dr. Quang-Cuong Pham][1].

 My research interests lie in motion planning and control for robotic manipulators.
 I investigate algorithms that can plan dynamically